Direct air capture

 Currently, there is no clear leader in DAC technology.
 The cost estimates for different DAC approaches vary widely.
 This will likely change as the pathway matures, but today, Frontier is pursuing multiple DAC approaches, seeking projects that have:

 Systems with differentiated, steep cost curves.
 We prioritize projects that minimize the total cost per ton by optimizing across cost, efficiency and capacity.
-While it’s not yet known which process configuration is best, it’s likely that this optimal system excels across multiple attributes: maximizes learning rate through deployment strategy, minimizes energy for CO₂ separation, has an outperforming capture material, is flexible and modular in its deployment, etc. These companies are set up for fast, ‘cheap’ iteration cycles and have a more compelling path to $150/tCO₂.
-Given DAC’s higher starting cost, this particularly steep cost curve is important, since it makes it more plausible that a team can secure enough demand to scale and become competitive with companies who may be further along today.
+While it’s not yet known which process configuration is best, we have an increasingly good understanding about the most promising technology options.
+The optimal DAC system excels across multiple attributes: minimizes energy for CO₂ separation, maximizes learning rate through deployment strategy, has an outperforming capture material, is flexible and modular in its deployment, etc. These attributes are critical to realize fast, iteration cycles at minimized cost of capital and enable a compelling path to <$200/tCO₂.

 A compelling path to compete with leading DAC companies.
 Given the maturity of this pathway relative to others, any emerging, novel DAC project must demonstrate a way to catch up and surpass existing suppliers.
 This could include strategies to scale and reduce costs quickly or plans to partner with or license technology to larger companies.